Ajay9o9/Ajay9o9/README.md

 &nbsp;
 <div>

-- 🌱 I’m currently doing PGP in AIML from University Of Texas
+- 🌱 I’m currently learning maths diving deep into world of statistics, probabilities and calculus.
 - 💬 Ask me about Flutter, Web development, Python and Machine Learning
 - 📫 How to reach me: Below Links